-In addition to our utilization of busulfan, we are committed to staying on the forefront of new conditioning approaches.
-For example, we are exploring the implementation of monoclonal antibody conditioning for certain indications and have entered into collaboration agreements with Magenta Therapeutics and Jasper Therapeutics.
-We believe our approach to conditioning has the potential to extend the reach of our gene therapies to a broad range of lysosomal disorders as first-line therapies.
+In addition to our utilization of busulfan, we are exploring the implementation of monoclonal antibody conditioning as a potential alternative conditioning approach for certain indications and have entered into a collaboration agreement with Jasper Therapeutics.

-plato: Our Commercial-Scale Platform
+plato[®]: Our Commercial-Scale Platform

-In addition to developing first-line gene therapies, an important key to our strategy is to continuously improve our technology and production processes and to leverage these improvements across our gene therapies, if approved.
-Plato is designed to provide the foundation for the potential worldwide commercialization of our gene therapies.
-It is an ex vivo gene therapy platform incorporating multiple upgrades including a four-plasmid lentiviral vector designed to optimize vector copy number, transduction efficiency and resulting enzyme activity; a closed, automated manufacturing system designed to improve consistency and predictability of the drug product; and a personalized approach to conditioning.
-Plato has been used to dose a total of nine patients in our clinical trials, which includes six patients from our FAB-GT trial for which enrollment has been halted, and we intend to utilize the plato platform for all future patients enrolling in our Company-sponsored clinical trials.
+In addition to developing first-line gene therapies, an important key to our strategy is to continuously improve our technology and production processes and to leverage these improvements across our gene therapies, if approved, plato is designed to provide the foundation for the potential worldwide commercialization of our gene therapies.
+It is a HSC gene therapy platform incorporating multiple upgrades including a four-plasmid lentiviral vector designed to optimize vector copy number, transduction efficiency and resulting enzyme activity; a closed, automated manufacturing system designed to improve consistency and predictability of the drug product; and a personalized approach to conditioning, plato has been used to dose a total of 10 patients in our clinical trials, which includes six patients from our FAB-GT trial for which enrollment was halted, and four patients from our Guard1 trial for Gaucher disease type 1.
+We intend to utilize the plato platform for all future patients enrolling in our Company-sponsored clinical trials.
 We believe our plato platform may lead to better patient outcomes and will represent a significant advance in our industry towards achieving the quality and scale required for global commercialization of gene therapies.